Ana Maria Popescu: After the London Games

-In the 2013–14 season, Brânză took part in the World Combat Games in Saint-Petersburg, but failed to earn a medal after defeats against Emese Szász and Xu Anqi.
+In the 2013–14 season, Popescu took part in the World Combat Games in Saint-Petersburg, but failed to earn a medal after defeats against Emese Szász and Xu Anqi.
 She finished fifth in the first World Cup event of the season in Doha after Julianna Révész defeated her 7–8 in quarter-finals, but won the gold medal in the team event, scoring the decisive hit in additional time in the last three matches.
 She went on to win the Budapest Grand Prix, prevailing 15–7 against Irina Embrich in the final.
 She later earned a bronze medal in Saint-Maur after being stopped in semifinals by China's Xu Anqi, who eventually won the competition.
 After three podiums in Barcelona in 2011, 2012, and 2013, she exited the competition in the table of 8 after a 15–11 defeat against Qin Xue of China.
 In the team event, she led her team to the semi-finals, where Romania were defeated 35–20 by Russia.
 Romania then met the United States; Brânză scored the winning hit in additional time to earn bronze.
 The rest of the season brought her no podium placings and she lost in May her world No.1 ranking to Emese Szász.

-At the European Championships in Strasbourg, Brânză could not defend her title as she was beaten 8–9 in the table of 32 by teammate Simona Gherman, who eventually won a bronze medal.
-In the team competition, No.2 seed Romania received a bye, then disposed of Ukraine 45–31, beat Italy 29–24 in the semi-final and overcame Russia 38–34 in a very tight and tactical final, allowing Brânză to win her fifth team European gold.
-The World Championships in Kazan proved very disappointing as Brânză was stopped in the table of 16 by Estonia's Irina Embrich and slid to the fifth place in FIE rankings.
+At the European Championships in Strasbourg, Popescu could not defend her title as she was beaten 8–9 in the table of 32 by teammate Simona Gherman, who eventually won a bronze medal.
+In the team competition, No.2 seed Romania received a bye, then disposed of Ukraine 45–31, beat Italy 29–24 in the semi-final and overcame Russia 38–34 in a very tight and tactical final, allowing Popescu to win her fifth team European gold.
+The World Championships in Kazan proved very disappointing as Popescu was stopped in the table of 16 by Estonia's Irina Embrich and slid to the fifth place in FIE rankings.
 In the team event, Romania prevailed over Germany, but were defeated in the table of 8 by Italy.
-Brânză entered on 25–24 for Italy in the last leg and was overcome 16–8 by newly crowned World champion Rossella Fiamingo.
+Popescu entered on 25–24 for Italy in the last leg and was overcome 16–8 by newly crowned World champion Rossella Fiamingo.
 Romania entered the placement rounds and first defeated China, then the United States to take the fifth place in the competition.
 Following this failure, Octavian Zidaru was replaced as coach by Dan Podeanu, whom Brânză regards as a second father and who was persuaded to come back for a second stint.